 Dylan (Qwul’thilum) Thomas was born in Victoria, British Columbia in 1986.
 He is a member of the Lyackson First Nation, whose traditional territory is Valdes Island, one of the Gulf Islands of the Salish Sea.

-Dylan’s family upheld the Coast Salish culture and traditions, and immersed him into the art of his ancestors at a young age.
-At the beginning of his career, he learned jewellery design and making with the late artist Seletze (also known as Delmar Johnnie) and apprenticed with renowned Kwakwaka’wakw artist, Rande Cook, to perfect design techniques and work with different media.
+Dylan’s family upheld the Coast Salish culture and traditions and immersed him into the art of his ancestors at a young age.
+At the beginning of his career, he learned jewelry design and making with the late artist Seletze (also known as Delmar Johnnie) and apprenticed with renowned Kwakwaka’wakw artist, Rande Cook, to perfect design techniques and work with different media.

 Besides his artistic practice, Dylan is studying English and Creative Writing at the University of Victoria.